jaeoh2/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_template.md

  * plt model summary

 ### Training
-Train on xxx,xxx samples, validate on 4,410.
-Batch size is 128, epochs are 5.
+Train on 167,720 samples, validate on 8,387.
+Batch size is 128, epochs are 10.
 Early stopping callbacks applied.

 ## Results
  * gif images on Track A
  * gif images on Track B

 ### Notes
-At first, I applied keras generator function to model training.
+ * At first, I applied keras generator function to model training.
 But it was extremely slow to train, I changed it to saving datas to memory.
 I think when generator transmit the datas to GPU there was some bottleneck on network speeds because the train data was in NAS.

-In the first approach, I collected the train data in track A only.
+ * I collected the train data in track A only.
 It was not bad in track A but the car ran into the cliff in track B. I tried various data augmentation techniques, It was no differences.
 I collected only 3-laps from track B and the cars start to drive.
 I think it was much better to collect more data than data augmentation.

-Use the analog joy-sticks, at least use mouse steering.
+ * Use the analog joy-sticks, at least use the mouse steering.

-Tested color spaces(YUV, HSV) but RGB was best for my cases.
+ * Tested color spaces(YUV, HSV) but RGB was the best for my cases.

-Random shadow or ramdom brightness approach was not much effects to performance.
+ * Random shadow or ramdom brightness approaches was not much effects to get better performance.

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.